-- Know the warning signs of infectious bird diseases like HPAI.
-Be on the lookout for unusual signs of behavior, severe illness and/or sudden deaths. - Restrict access to your property and poultry. - Keep it clean.
-Wear clean clothes, scrub boots/shoes with disinfectant and wash hands thoroughly before and after contact with your flock.
+• Know the warning signs of infectious bird diseases like HPAI.
+Be on the lookout for unusual signs of behavior, severe illness and/or sudden deaths.

--more-
+- more -

-- If you, your employees, or family have been on other farms, or other places where there is livestock and/or poultry, clean and disinfect your vehicle tires and equipment before returning home. - Don't share equipment, tools, or other supplies with other livestock or poultry owners. - In addition to practicing good biosecurity, all bird owners should prevent contact between their birds and wild birds, making sure wild birds cannot access domestic poultry's feed and water sources. - Report sick birds immediately to: NDA at 402-471-2351; the USDA at 866-536-7593; or your veterinarian.
+- Restrict access to your property and poultry. - Keep it clean.
+Wear clean clothes, scrub boots/shoes with disinfectant and wash hands thoroughly before and after contact with your flock. - If you, your employees, or family have been on other farms, or other places where there is livestock and/or poultry, clean and disinfect your vehicle tires and equipment before returning home. - Don't share equipment, tools, or other supplies with other livestock or poultry owners. - In addition to practicing good biosecurity, all bird owners should prevent contact between their birds and wild birds, making sure wild birds cannot access domestic poultry's feed and water sources. - Report sick birds immediately to: NDA at 402-471-2351; the USDA at 866-536-7593; or your veterinarian.

 Early detection is important to prevent the spread of disease.
 According to the Centers for Disease Control and Prevention, the risk to people getting HPAI infections from birds is low.
-No human cases of avian influenza viruses have been detected in the United States.